-Most of us experience the same fears, regardless of our origin, profession, or our social status.
+Most of us experience the same fears, regardless of our origin, profession, or social status.
 Uncertainty, rejection, and judgment are the things we all wrestle with in life, with no exception.
-In that way, we are very similar to each other.
-Yet, what sets strong-minded people apart is how they make decisions to navigate those fears.
+In that way, we are very similar to each other, yet, those with a strong mind navigate those fears differently.

 The list below explores the distinct ways in which strong-minded people think.
-On the one hand, it paints a general personality portrait of such people.
-On the other hand, it also helps to evaluate a specific decision you might have in mind.
+On the one hand, it paints a general personality portrait of such people, while on the other hand, it also helps to evaluate a specific decision you might have in mind.

 1. Strong-Minded People Go First

-From starting a simple conversation with a person we like to proposing a new initiative at work, we often prefer somebody else to make the first step.
+Whether it’s starting a simple conversation with a person at work, we often prefer somebody else to make the first step.
 The reason we default to waiting for a green light from the other side is simple – fear of rejection.

 2. Strong-Minded People Experiment

-Most of our lives, we prefer playing it safe by taking a path others have already succeeded in multiple times.
-Education and career are good examples.
-We prefer to avoid experiments, afraid of irreversible damage the uncertain results that an experiment can bring.
+For most of our lives, we prefer playing it safe by taking a path others have already succeeded in multiple times.
+Education and career are good examples of this.
+We prefer to avoid experiments, afraid of irreversible damage and the uncertain results that an experiment can bring.
 Quitting work for self-discovery may sound appealing, but what if we run out of money and won’t be able to get that job back?
 So we never do it.

 Experimenting requires acceptance that the straight upward-sloping life trajectory is a myth.
 It’s a twisted path whether we want it or not.
 Instead of mindlessly stumbling through those twists, you might as well create them by experiments, however small they are at the start.